callmecavs/layzr.js/CONTRIBUTING.md

 # Conduct

 Follow the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule).
 Be respectful, even to those that are disrespectful.
-Understand that no one is getting paid to make open source, and trying the best they can.
+Please understand that no one is getting paid to make open source, and everyone is trying the best they can.

 # Questions